shellym96/navy-seal-adventure/README.md

 Although the all over theme of military is serious in nature I wanted to add some bits of humor to to some of the results, to keep it light-hearted.

+## User Stories

+- As a first time visitor I want to understand the purpose of the programme.
+- I would like the option of instructions to tell me how to play, and then an option to start the game after I have read the instructions.
+- I would appreciate the option to play the game straight away, if I didn't want to read the instructions.
+- I would prefer to have the game easy to navigate, rather than have to make too much effort typing answers.
+- To have questions short and sweet so I do not get bored while reading.
+- I would like to have the text in a colour so it is easy on the eyes to read.
+- I would like to have my interest peaked the the results of each question and answer revealed.

+### Frequent User Stories

+- As a frequent user I would appreciate the navigation system to be the same for each question so I know exactly what to do.
+- I would like to get a different outcome of the result, depending on how I feel that day if my answers would change would it result in a differen't outcome.

 ## Features